Skip navigation

 There are a range of health practitioners who can help with voluntary assisted dying.
 Depending on who you see, you may be able to claim some of the costs on Medicare.
 However, there may also be some out-of-pocket expenses you need to plan for.
 It's always best to check with your doctor first.
 You may also need to factor in travel to see a doctor or specialist, or pay for documents such as proof of residency and citizenship.

+Australia’s voluntary assisted dying laws are working safely and as intended.
 There have been no reported major complications and the drugs work effectively.
-Doctors say the most common words they hear loved ones use to describe the assisted deaths are ‘perfect’, ‘beautiful’ and ‘peaceful’.
+Care teams say the most common words they hear loved ones use to describe assisted deaths include ‘perfect’, ‘beautiful’ and ‘peaceful’.
 Read an account from a Victorian family whose loved one died by voluntary assisted dying.

-Best practice in Australian healthcare is that you (the patient) are central to all decisions about your care and treatment.
+Best practice in Australian health care is that you (the patient) are central to all decisions about your care and treatment.
 This is often called ‘person-centred care’.
 This means if your doctor will not discuss voluntary assisted dying with you, you’re entitled to look for another who will.

 Ideally, your family will respect whatever choice you make.
 However, if you prefer, you can keep the conversation confidential between you and your doctor.
 Just like any other aspect of your healthcare and treatment, you do not have to share details if you don’t want to.